localshred/nsa/README.md

 # NSA (National Statsd Agency)

-Listen to your Rails ActiveSupport::Notifications and deliver to a Statsd backend.
+Listen to Rails `ActiveSupport::Notifications` and deliver to a [Statsd](https://github.com/reinh/statsd) backend.
-Support for writing your own custom collectors.
+This gem also supports writing your own custom collectors.

 ## Installation